I have PMR, and so do my mom and aunt... when first diagnosed, we had many questions about PMR for which we could not find good answers.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs).
 Over-the-counter NSAIDs like aspirin, ibuprofen (Advil), and naproxen (Aleve), can help reduce inflammation and pain, but long-term use can be dangerous.
 My doctor said I could take 3 Aleves (220 mg each) per day and after a year, we'd discuss alternatives.

-Can PMR be controlled by diet and exercise only?
+Can PMR be controlled by diet and exercise alone?

 That still depends on your levels of inflammation, tolerance to pain, age, how healthy you are, and other variables.
 Many people claim to have treated PMR with diet and exercise alone, although there have been no studies.
 But even if you don't control it completely, diet and exercise will certainly help.